VCTLabs/vct-socfpga-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - krogoth
+For developers - kirkstone

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-socfpga-bsp-platform -b poky-krogoth
+  $ repo init -u https://github.com/VCTLabs/vct-socfpga-bsp-platform -b poky-kirkstone

 For intrepid developers and testers - master